 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in the Democratic Republic of the Congo?
+What Is the Climate Like in the Democratic Republic of the Congo?

 Here is what to expect from the climate in DRC: